The Definitive Guide to Flutter App Development

 6. Open Source & Free

 Last but certainly not least, Flutter is 100% free and open-source under a permissive BSD licence.
-There are zero licensing costs or royalty fees, letting you ship Flutter apps to any number of users without paying a dime.
+There are no licensing costs or royalty fees, allowing you to ship Flutter apps to an unlimited number of users without incurring any expenses.

 Being open-source also means Flutter has a thriving ecosystem with over 15,000 open-source packages you can leverage.
 Code transparency and customisability are benefits, too.
-With support from Google and an engaged developer community, Flutter will only continue improving.
+With support from Google and an engaged developer community, Flutter will continue to improve.

 Companies Using Flutter

 Still not convinced Flutter is worth learning?
-Many high-profile companies like Google are betting on Flutter for mobile app development.
+Many high-profile companies, such as Google, are betting on Flutter for mobile app development.
 Here are just a few significant firms developing with Flutter:

 With massive tech giants and innovative startups embracing Flutter for mission-critical apps, it’s clear this framework isn’t just a passing trend.
 It’s rapidly becoming an industry standard for cross-platform app dev.